litestar-org/litestar/docs/usage/openapi/ui_plugins.rst

 If Litestar does not have built-in support for your OpenAPI UI framework of choice, you can easily create your own plugin by subclassing :class:`OpenAPIRenderPlugin` and implementing the :meth:`OpenAPIRenderPlugin.render` method.

-To demonstrate building a custom plugin, we'll look at the :class:`RapidocRenderPlugin` class, that is maintained by Litestar.
+To demonstrate building a custom plugin, we'll look at a plugin very similar to the :class:`ScalarRenderPlugin` that is maintained by Litestar.
 Here's the finished product:

 .. literalinclude:: /examples/openapi/plugins/custom_plugin.py
     :language: python